Sumner Pike: Atomic Energy Commission

 Pike was chosen as one of the five original members of the Atomic Energy Commission created by the Atomic Energy Act of 1946.

 The first atomic bomb test by the Soviet Union in August 1949 came earlier than expected by Americans, and over the next several months there was an intense debate within the U.S. government, military, and scientific communities regarding whether to proceed with development of the far more powerful hydrogen bomb, then known as "the Super".
 In November 1949, Pike joined a 3–2 majority of commissioners in recommending against proceeding with the Super.
-However by the time President Harry S. Truman ordered that development of the Super go on, Pike's position had drifted to being in favor of proceeding.
+However, by the time President Harry S. Truman ordered that development of the Super go on, Pike's position had drifted to being in favor of proceeding.

 Another issue Pike faced on the AEC was whether to allowed nuclear testing in the United States.
 In March 1949, he had stated that only a national emergency could justify such testing; but following the onset of the Korean War, it was considered that such an emergency existed and nuclear bomb testing began in Nevada in 1951.

-In 1950, the Joint Atomic Energy Committee of Congress voted five to four (with one Democrat joining the four Republicans on the panel) not to approve of President Harry S. Truman's nomination of Pike as chairman of the Atomic Energy Commission, when he was acting as Chairman.
-Instead, though Pike was renominated and approved as a member, Truman picked Gordon Dean as Chairman.
+In 1950, the Joint Atomic Energy Committee of Congress voted five to four (with one Democrat joining the four Republicans on the panel) not to approve of President Harry S. Truman's nomination of Pike as chairman of the Atomic Energy Commission, when he was acting as chairman.
+Instead, though Pike was renominated and approved as a member, Truman picked Gordon Dean as chairman.
 When Pike resigned from the AEC in December 1951, he was the last of the original five members still on it.

 Maine politician

 Pike was a member of the Republican Party.

-When he returned to Maine from Washington, he resisted calls to run for Governor but did serve in the legislature.
+When he returned to Maine from Washington, he resisted calls to run for governor but did serve in the legislature.

-From 1965–75, Pike was a charter member of the Roosevelt Campobello International Park Commission, which governs Roosevelt Campobello International Park, serving with Sen. Edmund S. Muskie and Franklin Delano Roosevelt Jr.
+From 1965 to 1975, Pike was a charter member of the Roosevelt Campobello International Park Commission, which governs Roosevelt Campobello International Park, serving with Sen. Edmund S. Muskie and Franklin Delano Roosevelt Jr.